projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 hypervisor needs to make sure the updates of VT-d tables are synced in
 memory:

--  Device to Domain Mapping Structures, including Root-entries and Context-entries.
+-  Device-to-Domain Mapping Structures, including Root-entries and Context-entries.

 -  The EPT table of a VM.